How to Survive Holiday Toddler Tantrums

-Trigger #5: The Holiday Party
+Tantrum Trigger #5: The Holiday Party

-Solution: Role Playing
+Tantrum Solution: Role Playing

 Around 2, tots love to pretend to be someone else during play.
-Take advantage of this to act out how you'd like your little guy to behave.
+Take advantage of this to act out how you'd like your little buddy to behave.
 The story doesn't have to be Oscar-worthy, but it should have a beginning and end, and a clear message: "Batman is going to a party at T-Rex's house.
 'Hello T-Rex, my name is Batman!'
-DO you think Batman will be mean or nice to T-Rex?
+Do you think Batman will be mean or nice to T-Rex?
 Will he share his toys?
 What should Batman say to T-Rex?”
 Your child can act out one of the characters or simply enjoy the show.

-By the time January rolls around, the cookies will all be eaten, and the Christmas stockings and menorahs stowed away.
+By the time January rolls around, the cookies will all be eaten, and the stockings and menorahs stowed away.
 But learning to help your tot stay balanced and happy…that's a gift that keeps on giving throughout the year.

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at email@example.com.